What is spiritual junk food, and why is it so dangerous to consume? Come find out how to recognize and avoid fast-food spirituality.

 What is Spiritual Junk Food?

-The landscape of spirituality is dominated by the cultural narrative of Western organized religion.
+The cultural narrative of Western organized religion dominates the landscape of spirituality.
 These are the regions of Semitic origin; some call them the Abrahamic traditions.
 (1) You probably recognize them as the regions with the most retail outlets, Christianity, Judaism, and Islam.

 These systems aren’t new; they are copies of the ancient mystery religions which dominated the Medditrain region in about 200 BCE.
 These mythologies base their systems on faith in an imaginary friend they call God.
 Because of this association, they claim the title of being spiritual.

 However, these mythologies lack any processes for developing the human spirit.
 They are based on the belief in myths and superstitions.
-They are masters at the bate-and-switch routine by providing money-making schemes like afterlife beliefs and miracles of also sorts.
+They are masters at the bate-and-switch routine by providing money-making schemes like afterlife beliefs and miracles.
 They have built financial empires with this product line of counterfeits and deception.

 “We are raising a generation on the spiritual junk food of religious videos, movies, youth entertainment, and comic book paraphrases of the Bible.
 The Word of God is being rewritten, watered down, illustrated, and dramatized in order to cater to the taste of the carnal mind.
 That only leads further into the wilderness of doubt and confusion.” — Dave Hunt